 Sierra Leone has known several periods of crisis - it was ravaged by a civil war that lasted from 1991 to 2002 and in the spring of 2014, was one of the countries most severely affected by the Ebola epidemic.

-The virus infected more than 14,000 people in Sierra Leone, of whom around 4,000 have died (according to the World Health Organisation).
+The virus infected more than 14,000 people in Sierra Leone, of whom around 4,000 died.
 The country was declared Ebola-free in the spring of 2016.

 In Sierra Leone, around 37% of children are working.
 This demonstrates the weaknesses of the educational and economic system in the country due to the lack of infrastructure and the level of poverty.

 Disabled persons organizations (DPOs) face many challenges.
 Funding, coordination and leadership are weak, whilst groups representing women and individuals with some form of impairment such as autism are still not really represented.